Copyright © 2010-2020 Linux Foundation

 SDK Setup Script:

-Executing the Makefile
+Executing the Makefile from the

 command line results in the environment variables being